wdehoog/meta-sfos-librespot/README.md

 # meta-sfos-librespot
 Yocto layer to cross build librespot for SailfishOS on an arm processor.

-**Currently building fails !!**

-It fails while building the num-bigint create (missing stuff for i128 and u128).

 ### Building

 The general idea is to: